 Our faculty lead numerous modules for the CIRCLE Curriculum and programs for students including Clinical Skills Training, Veritas (a mentoring program), and the Clerkship and Sub-Internship.
 Our faculty also serve as longitudinal preceptors to introduce preclinical students to authentic clinical settings as well as internal medicine clerkship educational sessions and Fourth Year Boot Camp courses.

-Faculty in the Division of General and Hospital Medicine are the principal outpatient educators for residents who have their continuity clinic at the downtown Robert B. Green campus.
-Preceptors instruct residents on management of acute, chronic, and preventive care of ambulatory patients through bedside teaching.
+Faculty in the Division of Hospital Medicine supervise residents who have their continuity clinic at both the downtown Robert B. Green campus and the Audie L. Murphy Memorial Veterans’ Hospital Internal Medicine Clinic (IMC).
 Specific faculty also lead focused clinical teaching in geriatric assessment, dermatologic disorders and procedures, women’s health, and joint injections.